 One in a sequence of two courses required for students majoring in biology and other natural sciences as well as pre-medicine, preveterinary and other pre-professional programs.
 Study of the processes of life at the molecular and cellular level, emphasizing cell functions of transport, respiration, photosynthesis, reproduction, genetics, gene expression and regulation, and applications in biotechnology.
 (C-ID BIOL 190)

-Prerequisite: CHEM 101 or CHEM 150.
-MATH 095 or MATH 095C or eligibility for MATH 102 as determined through the Crafton Hills College assessment process.
-Offered: (Sp).
-Departmental Recommendation: Eligibility for ENGL 101.
-Applicable: UC, CSU, Associate Degree Applicable.
+Prerequisite: CHEM 101 or CHEM 150, and MATH 095 or eligibility for MATH 102 as determined through the Crafton Hills College assessment.

+Also Offered as: BIOL 130H.